Vietnam.vn - Nền tảng quảng bá Việt Nam

 “This decision is due to the aging of the individuals participating in the festival and the lack of successors,” wrote Venerable Fujinami, abbot of Kokusekiji Temple, on the temple’s website.

-Japan's population has been falling steadily since the economic boom of the 1980s, with a birth rate of 1.3 - far below the 2.1 rate needed to maintain a stable population.
+Japan's population has been in steady decline since the economic boom of the 1980s, with a fertility rate of 1.3 – far below the 2.1 rate needed to maintain a stable population.

 The death rate has also been higher than the birth rate in Japan for more than a decade, posing a growing problem for leaders of the world's fourth-largest economy.

-Japan now faces a growing aging population and a shrinking workforce, as well as pension and health care challenges as the needs of its aging population increase.
+Currently, Japan faces a growing aging population and a shrinking workforce as well as pension and health care challenges as the needs of its aging population increase.

 It is understood that two other Hadaka Matsuri festivals, at Saidaiji Kannonin Temple in Okama Prefecture and Kuronuma Shrine in Fukushima Prefecture, will still be held next year.